bwagner77/docs-test/function/testing.md

 ### 5. Run and debug unit tests

-Run and debug tests in Visual Studio using the
+Run and debug the tests in Visual Studio using the [Test Explorer](https://docs.microsoft.com/en-us/visualstudio/test/run-unit-tests-with-test-explorer).
-[Test Explorer](https://docs.microsoft.com/en-us/visualstudio/test/run-unit-tests-with-test-explorer).

 ![TestExplorerPassing](../assets/images/function-test-explorer-passing.png)